-Section 1: Mail Balloting Officers and Directors.
-Elections of officers and Directors shall be conducted by mail ballot in accordance with the procedures outlined below:
+Section 1: Elections of officers and Directors shall be conducted per the procedures outlined below:

-(a) No later than ninety (90) days prior to the annual business meeting each year, the Governance Committee shall prepare and submit to the Chair its list of nominees for the offices to be filled, and in the case of each at-large Director nominee, the suggested one (1), two (2) or three (3) year term therefor.
-The Governance Committee shall list one (1) or more candidates for each office to be filled.
-The Board of Directors shall approve the nominees or return the unapproved nominees to the Governance Committee for a substitute nomination to be submitted for Board approval.
+- a.
+No later than ninety (90) days before the annual business meeting each year, the Governance Committee shall prepare lists of nominees for the office of Chair Designate and at-large seats to be filled. - i.For each at-large Director nominee, the Governance Committee shall suggest a one (1), two (2), or three (3) year term.
+This list shall be given to the Chair and the Board of Directors shall approve the at-large nominees or return the unapproved nominees to the Governance Committee for substitute nominations to be submitted for Board approval.

-- (b) The Board-approved list of nominees in ballot form will be prepared and distributed to all voting members of the Society no later than sixty (60) days prior to the annual business meeting - (c) No provision of these Bylaws shall prevent any member of the Society eligible to vote from casting a write-in vote, on an official ballot, for any eligible member or members of the Society not selected by the Governance Committee.
+- ii.The Governance Committee shall give the list of Chair Designate nominees to the Chair.
+The chair, in consultation with the CEO, will then bring the recommendation to the full board. - b.
+The Board-approved list of nominees in ballot form shall be prepared and distributed to all voting members of the Society no later than sixty (60) days prior to the annual business meeting. - c.
+No provision of these Bylaws shall prevent any member of the Society eligible to vote from casting a write-in vote, on an official ballot, for any eligible member or members of the Society not selected by the Governance Committee.
 Write-in candidates must declare their candidacy before the election.
 Votes for undeclared write-in candidates will not be considered.
-Write-in candidates must submit a declaration of intent no later than thirty (30) days following the second quarter board of directors meeting.
-The declaration of intent should be sent to the attention of the Corporate Secretary and include the candidate's name and biography.
-All candidates must meet the eligibility requirements set forth in Article IX, Section 2 of these Bylaws. - (d) Completed ballots, to be valid, must be received at the office or computer address of the Society (or at the office or computer address of the third-party election company designated by the Society) no later than thirty (30) days after the mailing of the ballots to members; each ballot shall on its face set forth this thirty (30) day requirement and the appropriate address for return of the ballot. - (e) The completed returned ballots will be held in the hard copy or electronic form in which they are delivered, in secured files of the Society (or of a third-party election company designated by the Society) until the Inspectors of Voting have counted and tallied the ballots (or if a third-party election company has been designated by the Society, then until such Inspectors of Voting have conferred with such thirdparty election company) to determine the outcome of the balloting.
-If any irregularities or ambiguities are discovered by the Inspectors of Voting, they shall agree upon the appropriate resolution of such issue, and shall promptly report their proposed resolution of such issue to the Chair of the Society who shall cause the Executive Committee (by affirmative vote of a majority of its members who are not candidates for the elected position which is the subject of the irregularity or ambiguity) to promptly affirm the resolution proposed by the Inspectors of Voting, or to implement a revised solution which in the Executive Committee's opinion is most appropriate.
-The ballots will be retained in the secured files of the Society (or of the third-party election company designated by the Society) for a period of ninety (90) days following the public announcement of the election results, and shall then be destroyed.
+Write-in candidates must submit a declaration of intent no later than thirty (30) days following the second quarter Board of Directors meeting.
+The declaration of intent shall be sent to the attention of the Corporate Secretary and include the candidate's name and biography.
+All candidates must meet the eligibility requirements set forth in Article IX, Section 2 of these Bylaws. - d.
+Completed ballots, to be valid, must be received at the office or computer address of the Society (or at the office or computer address of the third-party election company designated by the Society) no later than thirty (30) days after the mailing of the ballots to members.
+Each ballot shall clearly state this thirty (30) day deadline and the appropriate address for return. - e.
+Completed returned ballots will be securely stored by the Society (or by the third-party election company designated by the Society) until the Inspectors of Voting count and tally the ballots.
+If a third-party election company is designated, the Inspectors of Voting shall confer with the company to determine the outcome of the balloting.
+In the event of any irregularities or ambiguities, the Inspectors of Voting shall agree upon the appropriate resolution and promptly report their proposed resolution to the Chair of the Society.
+The Chair shall convene the Executive Committee, which, by majority vote of its members who are not candidates for the position in question, shall either affirm the resolution proposed by the Inspectors of Voting or implement a revised solution deemed most appropriate.
+The ballots shall remain in secured files of the Society (or the third-party election company) for ninety (90) days following the public announcement of the election results, after which they shall be destroyed.